grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 and there is no need to change any other code to get this working[^statemachine].

-Another added bonus of this situation that `Session` does not have to return anything from methods is that we are free to apply proxy and decorator patterns more freely to the `Session`.
+Another added bonus of this situation is that `Session` does not have to return anything from methods is that we are free to apply proxy and decorator patterns more freely to the `Session`.
 For example, we may have hidden sessions, that are not displayed/stored/sent at all, but retain the rest of the session functionality.
 We may implement the feature using a proxy, that forwards all messages it receives to the original, wrapped `Session` object, but discards the `DumpInto()` calls:

 ```csharp
 public class HiddenSession : Session